fr3ak2402/GalaxySlicer/doc/Home.md

-Welcome to the OrcaSlicer WIKI!
+Welcome to the GalaxySlicer WIKI!

 We have divided it roughly into the following pages: